confidoinstitute/confido1/ARCHITECTURE.md

 its own collection.
 All references are stored as the corresponding `id` strings.

+The global state is modified server-side exclusively by *managers*.
+These allow manipulation of entities and their auxilliary data.
+Managers are also responsible to store the modified data in the global state and the persisten storage.

-Most of the data is kept synchronized between the persistent database and the in-memory state.
-Thus, only modification requests access the database.
+Most of the data is kept in-memory and only modification requests access the database.
 There are exceptions when the sheer volume of the data would be too much to be stored in-memory.
 In such case, this data is loaded on-demand from the database.

-## Frontend structure

-- URL route mapping
-- HTTP Client and sendData
-- Layouts
-- Contexts used
-- Component grouping
-- Hooks